Boundedness from below conditions for a general scalar potential of two real scalars fields and the Higgs boson: Boundedness from below of scalar potential of two real scalar and a Higgs boson

+Next we give an analytically necessary and sufficient condition of the boundedness from below of scalar potential of two real scalar fields $\phi_1$ and $\phi_2$.
+The most general scalar potential of two real scalar fields $\phi_1$ and $\phi_2$ may be written as (Kannike \cite{K2016,K2018,K2012})

-where $\mathcal{V}=(v_{ijkl})$ is the coupling tensor and $\phi=(\phi_1,\phi_2)^\top$ is the vector of fields (Kannike \cite{K2016,K2018,K2012}).
-In fact, the vacuum stability of two real scalar fields $\phi_1$ and $\phi_2$ is equivalent to the positive definitnness of the coupling tensor $\mathcal{V}=(v_{ijkl})$ with its entries Then we have Then from Theorem \ref{th:31} (or Lemma \ref{le:23}), the following result is easy to obtain.
+Let $\mathcal{V}=(v_{ijkl})$ is the coupling tensor with its entries In fact, the boundedness from below of two real scalar fields $\phi_1$ and $\phi_2$ is equivalent to the positive definitnness of the coupling tensor $\mathcal{V}=(v_{ijkl})$.
+Then we have Then from Conditions (\textbf{I}) and (\textbf{II}), the following results are easy to obtain.